 Revenues and trade receivables relate to the major shareholders of Optomed Plc considered to be related parties to the parent company.
+Due to changes in the board of directors, the owners will no longer be related parties in 2022.

 In thousands of euro Revenues Trade receivables Other expenses

+2022 0 0 -80

 2021 1,704 2,382 -87

-2020 2,685 1,389 -103